smenjas/ccsf-cs-notes/vi.md

 J	join the current line with the next line
 ^T 	set autoindent one tab to the right
 ^D 	set autoindent one tab to the left
-&gt;&gt;	shift text one tab to the right
+>>	shift text one tab to the right
-&lt;&lt;	shift text one tab to the left
+<<	shift text one tab to the left
 ```

 ## Combinations